Why we have alternative offers

 At Bath, we always try to admit students with the greatest potential to succeed in our courses, but we also know that success is individual and our approach to admissions and making offers reflects this.

-Many of our applicants will study three A levels (or Cambridge Pre-U principal subjects) and we set our offer levels with this in mind.
+Many of our applicants will study three A levels and we set our offer levels with this in mind.
 We never expect or require you to have studied more than this to receive an offer from us.

-Nevertheless, different students have different aptitudes and talents, and you may undertake extra studies that show your particular strengths when it comes to preparing for a degree.
+Nevertheless, you may undertake extra studies that show your particular strengths when it comes to preparing for a degree.
 Where this is the case, we will recognise this additional study through alternative offers, which are made alongside our standard offer.

 What our alternative offers look like

-Alternative offers are available for A levels and Cambridge Pre-Us.
+Alternative offers are available for A levels.
 Our alternative offers ask for a reduced grade in your core studies combined with strong achievement in specific extra qualifications.
 Alternative offer grades depend on the typical offer for your course:

-You can find a complete list of our alternative offers for each of our courses listed on the entry requirements section of our online prospectus
+You can find a complete list of our alternative offers for each of our courses listed on the entry requirements section of our online course page

 What additional study you need for an alternative offer

-We recognise additional achievement in the following areas: Projects, Additional Maths qualifications, Engaging in our Widening Access schemes, or successful completion of our Access to Bath module for eligible students.
+We recognise additional achievement in the following areas: Projects, Additional Maths qualifications, Engaging in our Widening Access schemes, or, Contextual Alternative Offers (2023 cycle only).

 Projects